-1. A completed Recital Reservation Form, along with payment of recital fees, must be submitted to the Facilities Coordinator, within two weeks of the time a recital date is tentatively reserved, or the date will be released.
-This form must include:

-a. the applied teacher's signature.

-b. the names and signatures of all performers.

-c. the names and signatures of the recital committee.

-d. the specific repertoire.

-(1) Performance and pedagogy degree recitals are expected to show the performer's musical maturity and versatility.
+- A completed Recital Reservation Form, along with payment of recital fees, must be submitted to the Facilities Coordinator, within two weeks of the time a recital date is tentatively reserved, or the date will be released.
+This form must include: - a) the applied teacher's signature. - b) the names and signatures of all performers (except for composition recitals). - c) the names and signatures of the recital committee. - d) the specific repertoire. - Performance and pedagogy degree recitals are expected to show the performer's musical maturity and versatility.
 A degree recital program must be approved by the student's applied instructor.
-Minimum recital lengths will be determined by the appropriate area faculty and indicated on all applied syllabi.

-(2) For composition degree recitals, all works must be by the student presenting the recital.
-Performance time must be a minimum of 50 minutes.

-(3) Practicums by Master of Music candidates in conducting must be a minimum of 30 minutes.
+Minimum recital lengths will be determined by the appropriate area faculty and indicated on all applied syllabi. - 2) For composition degree recitals, all works must be by the student presenting the recital.
+Performance time must be a minimum of 50 minutes. - 3) Practicums by Master of Music candidates in conducting must be a minimum of 30 minutes.
 In some cases, it may be necessary to consider a conducting practicum a cumulative effort including performances from more than one concert, with a minimum of 30 minutes of music.

-2. The recital committee shall consist of a minimum of three faculty members:

-(1) The student's applied teacher.

-(2) An additional faculty member from the student's applied area.

-(3) A faculty member from a different department.
+- 2. The recital committee shall consist of a minimum of three faculty members: - a) the student's applied teacher. - an additional faculty member from the student's applied area. - c) a faculty member from a different division.

-For graduate recitals, the committee must include at least one member of the Graduate Faculty.
+At least one member of a graduate recital committee must be a Senior Member of the Graduate Faculty.
 The committee will hear the recital and grade it.